wix-incubator/DetoxSync/README.md

 The sync resource is considered idle once all tracked timers are either cancelled or fired, and are no longer tracked.

-### Idle Status
+### Sync Status

-The idle status of the system can be queried using the `+[DTXSyncManager idleStatusWithCompletionHandler:]` method.
-For more information of the returned syntax, see [Idle Status Documentation](IdleStatusDocumentation.md).
+The sync status of the system can be queried using the `+[DTXSyncManager statusWithCompletionHandler:]` method.
+For more information of the returned syntax, see [Sync Status Documentation](StatusDocumentation.md).

 ### React Native